Moduli spaces of Lie algebras and foliations: L-foliations

 If $Sing(\FF(\g))$ is without embedded components and $Sing(\FF(\g))=\ov{K(\FF(\g))}\cup\{p_1,\dots,p_r\}$ where the $p_i$'s are Reeb singularities, then there exist neighborhoods $\UU\subseteq \coprod_i S(d)_i$ and \emph{$\VV\subseteq \FF^1(X,N_{\FF(\g)}^{\vee\vee})$} of $\g$ and $\FF(\g)$ respectively such that the morphism $\omega:\UU\to\VV$ defined by $\g\mapsto \omega(\g)$ is an isomorphism.
 In particular, if $\g$ is a rigid subalgebra then $\FF(\g)$ is rigid in $\FF^1(X,N_{\FF(\g)}^{\vee\vee})$. \end{corollary} \begin{dem} It follows from the Theorem above and Lemma \ref{resol}. \end{dem}

-As was already mentioned, the deformation theory of $\g$ and $\FF(\g)$ are governed by the leaf complex $\LL_{\FF(\g)}$ and the Chevalley-Eilenberg complex $\C^\bullet(\g,L/\g)$ respectively.
+As was already mentioned, the deformation theory of $\g$ and $\FF(\g)$ are governed by the Chevalley-Eilenberg complex $\C^\bullet(\g,L/\g)$ and the leaf complex $\LL_{\FF(\g)}$ respectively.
 We will end this section by giving a first order intepretation of Theorem \ref{isolocal} in terms of these complexes.
 We will denote the scheme of dual numbers by $D=Spec(\CC[\varepsilon]/(\varepsilon^2))$.

 Let $\g\subseteq L$ be a maximal subalgebra such that $h^1(X,\TT\FF(\g))=0$ and $S(d)_i$ the stratum passing through $\g$.
 The derivative of $\phi$ at a point $\g$ is the map